Double Commander

 Main Features

-• Support for encryption and decryption of files and directories
+• Support for archives and compressed files

 • Advanced search and filtering capabilities